-(1) Integration in Courses
+Integration in Courses

 Character education can be completed by integrating it into courses or modules (Latifah, 2014; Dalyono and Lestariningsih, 2017).
 The integration of character education is not provided in a particular course or module, yet its values are incorporated into each course or subject.
 Zainal Arifi (2019) - a lecturer and the Secretary of Islamic Education Management Study Program in FTK UIN Sunan Kalijaga - asserts the character education as one of the fundamental programs that ought to be developed in Islamic-based universities by implementing it into the teaching and learning processes.
 In a similar vein, Abdul Muin (2019) - a lecturer in the Mathematics Study Program who currently serves as the Vice Dean II FTK UIN Syarif Hidayatullah - declared that the lecturing process must be accomplished by incorporating a character education.
-He adds that shaping students' character is not completed by creating and learning processes.
+He adds that shaping students' character is not completed by creating a new character education module or course.
+Rather, it should be integrated into all teaching and learning processes.